DavaStrava/GenAI-UI/DEMO.md

 ---

-### Step 2: Project Creation (30 seconds)
+### Step 2: Project Creation (Optional - 30 seconds)

+**Note**: You can start chatting immediately without creating a project!
+Projects are optional and help organize your conversations.

 1. In the **Projects** sidebar, click **New Project**
 2. Enter project name: "Research Project"
 3. Click **Create**
 4. Notice the project appears in the sidebar

-**What to show**: "Projects help organize your conversations.
-You can create different projects for different topics or use cases."
+**What to show**: "Projects are optional - you can chat without them, just like ChatGPT.
+But if you want to organize your conversations, you can create different projects for different topics or use cases."

 ---